-If the indicator light does not come on for a few seconds, then go off, have a Yamaha dealer check the electrical circuit.
+If the indicator light does not come on initially when the key is turned to "ON", or if the indicator light remains on, have a Yamaha dealer check the electrical circuit.

 When the key is turned to "OFF" and 30 seconds have passed, the indicator light will start flashing indicating the immobilizer system is enabled.
 After 24 hours have passed, the indicator light will stop flashing, however the immobilizer system is still enabled.